MizaGBF/GBFAP/readme.md

 ### For local use:
 > [!TIP]
-> This one if for testing or use locally on your own computer.
+> This one is for testing or use locally on your own computer.

 1. Copy/Clone this repo, along [GBFCP](https://github.com/MizaGBF/GBFCP).
 Install the python requirements of the later.
 2. Change line 3 of `index.js` to `const CORS = 'http://localhost:8001/'`.